SriKrishna134/Gatherverse/README.md

 ## Using the Next js:

- • Implemented real-time updates, user search, and member management functionalities in high speed.
+ • Implemented real-time updates, user search, and member management functionalities in a high speed.

 ## Screenshot Of Web App: